shrilaxmihegde/UFOs/README.md

 # Overview of Project:
-In this module,created table to organize UFO data that is stored as a JavaScript array, or list.
-This table will have the ability to filter data based on certain criteria and will be created using JavaScript as the primary coding language.
-This project focus on creating a ***Dynamic*** webpage that accepts input and adjusts accordingly to display information about UFOs sights.
+Creating an interactive website which list the UFO sighting in US.
+Using HTML, CSS and Java script, this project focus on creating a ***Dynamic*** webpage that accepts input and adjusts accordingly to display information about UFOs sights.

 # Resources:
 1. Data Source:***UFOs data***